 *Kosher Salt Note

 - Different brands tend to have different size crystals, so the weight and volume will vary from one brand to the next.
 Chef Gabrielle Hamilton uses Diamond Crystal, but feel free to use whatever brand of kosher salt you have on hand.
-Just know that you might need more or less than 2 pounds depending on the size of your crystals.
+Just know that you might need a little more or a little less than precisely 2 pounds, depending on the size of the crystals.

 Hungry for more?
 Chow down on these: